GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 - define `yaml` "inventory" files with the plan and output results you want to test
 - declare which of these files need to be run as tests in a `tftest.yaml` file

-Let's go through each step in succession, assuming you are testing the new `net-glb` module.
+Let's go through each step in succession, assuming you are testing the new `net-lb-app-ext` module.

 First create a new folder under `tests/modules` replacing any dash in the module name with underscores.
 Note that if you were testing a blueprint the folder would go in `tests/blueprints`.